micahco/musli/README.md

 # musli

-CLI **mus**ic **li**brary - and an excellent breakfast.
+`musli` is a CLI music library.

-## Features
+`musli` is **not**:

-* Focuses on albums, not songs.
+* A music player.
+Instead, `musli` uses the the media player you already have to handle playback.
+See [Compatible media players](#compatible-media-players).

-* Super fast library search.
+* A metadata editor. `musli` requires that your music file be properly tagged.

-* *Read-only*.
-Does not mess with your files or metadata.
+* Built for songs or playlist. `musli` is exclusively made for album playback.
+This allows it to be very fast and simple.

-* Uses the media player you already have to play music.
+## Install

-* Built with Go and SQLite with only a few external dependencies.
+Refer to the Go programming language documentation: [Compile and install the application](https://go.dev/doc/tutorial/compile-install).

-## Config
+## Configuration file

-Configuration file: `/home/micah/.config/musli/config.toml`
+Location: `/home/micah/.config/musli/config.toml`

 Default values: